Sandpaperr/code_challenge_app/README.md

 ## 💡 Extending the Project

+- Better text formatting
+- integrate other filters (e.g. topic, coding language)
 - Add a leaderboard or gamified elements
 - Support other types of questions (e.g., fill-in-the-blank)
 - Integrate other LLMs (Claude, Mistral, etc.)
-- Monetize access using Stripe and webhook callbacks
+- Monetise access using Stripe and webhook callbacks

 ---